 The BPEX 2014 pig meat industry roadmap can be found here.
 In this report it was established that pig producers in this country can and will deliver further reductions in environmental impact, despite the fact that targets have already been exceeded or look likely to be exceeded by 2020.

-The Common Agricultural Policy (CAP), the EU's farming and rural development funding framework, encompasses many elements that affect climate change and how farmers respond to the challenge.
-The CAP will be reformed from 2014, with negotiations currently on-going to determine the final outcome.
+The Common Agricultural Policy (CAP), the EU’s farming and rural development funding framework, encompasses many elements that affect climate change and how farmers respond to the challenge.

-Follow this link for a summary of climate change adaptation and its affects at the EU scale
+Follow this link for a summary of climate change adaptation and its affects at the EU scale.

-Follow this link for a detailed working paper on the agriculture's mitigation potential at the EU scale
+Follow this link for a detailed working paper on the agriculture’s mitigation potential at the EU scale.

-Related policy drivers from the EU
+Related Policy Drivers from the EU